SAFETY IS OUR

 - Return home and, after proper treatment has been received, return for any week of the summer which still has space.

 - Parents can request Camp staff to treat the camper for lice.
-Parents will be subject to a $250.00 lice treatment fee payable upfront.
+Parents will be subject to a $200.00 lice treatment fee payable upfront.
+This includes 2-3 on-site treatments as well as the supplies necessary to continue treatment at home.

 We take the safety of campers with a peanut allergy very seriously.
 However, due to variables outside our control, we do not claim to be a peanut-free environment.
 We consider Camp a peanut-aware facility by taking the following proactive steps: